felipedelosh/ExcelToSQL/readme.md

 # FelipedelosH

 ![Banner](Docs/banner.png)
-This is a simple way to read Excel and export data like a insert sql.<br>
+<br>This is a simple way to read Excel and export data like a insert sql.<br>

 ## HOW to run